Bodymind Integration- Body psychotherapy of the 21st century

 - A capacity to understand and practice ethical behavior as outlined by relevant professional codes such as ICPIT/EABP/EAP.

 - A capacity to learn from life experiences.

 - A capacity to receive feedback on strengths and constraints.

 - Please submit your Enrollment application TOGETHER WITH A CURRENT RESUME (In English, French or Dutch) to:

 - The Administrator p/a Institute for Bodymind Integration, Destelbergenstraat 49-51, B-9040 Gent

 - OR E-mail scanned documents to firstname.lastname@example.org

 - OR through the Form on this website

 - Your emotional biography needs to be received more than 14 days before commencement of the course at the latest!!

-- Following receipt of an application for enrollment you will be invited to attend an Entry Interview (can be live or through Skype) which is an informal process conducted by one of the Directors of Training (Dirk & Jacqueline).
+- Following receipt of an application for enrollment you will be invited to attend an Entry Interview (can be live or through Skype) which is an informal process conducted by one of the Directors of Training (Dirk & Elisabeth).
 You may also request an Interview before enrolment if you wish.